 If "true," the cursor keys are initially in application mode.
-The default is "false."
+This is the same as the VT102 private DECCKM mode, The default is "false."

 appkeypadDefault (class AppkeypadDefault)

 If "true," the keypad keys are initially in application mode.
 The default is "false."